denocris/MHPC-Natural-Language-Processing-Lectures/README.md

 ## Course Outline

-* Lecture 1: intro to NLP, text preprocessing, spaCy, non-contextual word embedding, SkipGram Word2Vec coded from scratch, pre-trained Glove with Gensim, intro to contextual word embedding.
+* Lecture 1: intro to NLP, text preprocessing, spaCy, common problems in NLP (NER, POS, sentence classification, ecc... ), non-contextual word embedding, SkipGram Word2Vec coded from scratch, pre-trained Glove with Gensim, intro to contextual word embedding and (self-)Attention Mechanism.

+* Lecture 2: transfer learning main concepts, transformer-based model, how BERT-like models are trained and fine-tuned on downstream tasks, intro to Transformers library, tokenization, language modeling with English and non-English (Italian Gilberto and Umberto) pre-trained AutoModels, some examples of NLP problems using Transformers Pipeline.

+* Lecture 3: fine-tune a pre-trained Italian RoBERTa to solve word-sense disambiguation, embedding geometry, clustering (TSNE and UMAP) and visualization (this lecture is a bit advanced).

 For any doubts or questions feel free to contact me!